Adblockers – Three Dirty Little Secrets

 Blocking exists partly because of a couple of dirty little secrets from Adland themselves.

 Secondly, as the price of an impression has fallen, the need to inflate the value of visits has increased.
-This means publishers scoop up vast quantities of visitor data, re-segment it and sell-on the traffic that has not yet happened.
+This means publishers scoop up vast quantities of visitor data, re-segment it, and sell on the traffic that has not yet happened.
 It’s traffic arbitrage and the “futures market” of your upcoming surfing!

-Unsurprisingly users are more aware of this nefarious analytics profiling and are using the browser plugins to defend some of their privacy and dent the data gold rush.
-Come to think of it, perhaps we should refer to ad-block plugins as “anti-tracking plugins” because the AdblockPlus plugin alone is reported to nuke more than 8,600 different trackers — cookies, scripts and tracking pixels.
+Unsurprisingly, users are more aware of this nefarious analytics profiling and are using the browser plugins to defend some of their privacy and dent the data gold rush.
+Come to think of it, perhaps we should refer to ad-block plugins as “anti-tracking plugins” because the AdblockPlus plugin alone is reported to nuke more than 8,600 different trackers—cookies, scripts, and tracking pixels.

 Dirty Little Secret of Pirates